melv80/kudos/README.md

 - select week you want to display data for (default last week)

 ### Far Future
+- more efficient handling of card imports / loading cards
 - LDAP login / auth
 - cards are beeing dedicated to user ids not just textual mentioned in the card
 - a like system for cards
 - reputation high score for people beeing thanked